LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 ===================
 About
 -----
-In this example we will learn how get data from one or multiple HTTP sources using API request.
+In this example we will learn how get data from one or multiple HTTP sources using an API request.
 In this case we cannot use basic
-HTTPClientSource, because it returns data only from one API query, so to get data from different queries we will have to define new source for this use case.
+HTTPClientSource, because it returns data only from one API query, so to get data from different queries we will have to define a new source for this use case.

-The final pipeline will get data from multiple API requests in one time as a JSON, convert it to python dictionary and output the data to Command Prompt.
+The final pipeline will get data from multiple API requests in one time as a JSON, convert it to python dictionary, and output the data to Command Prompt.

-In this example we will be using API from `Open Weather <https://openweathermap.org/>`_ to get current weather data like temperature, feels like temperature, pressure etc.
+In this example we will be using API from `Open Weather <https://openweathermap.org/>`_ to get current weather data (e.g, temperature, feels like temperature, biometric pressure etc).

 In this example we will use ``.conf`` file to store configuration for our pump.
 More about how to write configuration is here :ref:`config`.

-This is diagram how the finished pipeline will looks like
+A diagram of the finished pipeline

 .. image:: weather_pipeline.png
     :width: 800